aaron-price/console-dog/README.md

 console.dog('Hello World') // woof bark howl
 ```

-This pun was brought to you by [Aaron Price](https://aaroncoding.com/).
+This pun was brought to you by [Aaron Price](https://github.com/aaron-price).
 Hire me!

+Also amusing; this script is 413 bytes.